-A contemplative look at men and women in transit, searching for information and guidance regarding their travel on the info-screens at an airport.
+A contemplative observation of men and women in transit.
+Searching for information and guidance regarding their journey on the info-screens at an airport.
 With an extremely slow, yet clearly perceptible experience of motion, time in this loop is stretched nearly to a breaking point.

 Please watch in full-screen mode, and give this 5 min. sample a little time to present itself.